Home Inspection, Roofing

 The most inexpensive aspect of the inspection is the drone flight itself.
 For this reason, a basic inspection with no reviewed footage or additional services may cost as little as $50 for a small house, as the flight time may be less than 20 minutes.

-For larger houses, the flight time will be longer, and this will increase the home inspection cost.
+For larger houses, the flight time will be longer, increasing the home inspection cost.
 Large homes may cost as much as 0 to inspect with a drone.

-Additional services such as 3D mapping and infrared scans will cost extra, and how sophisticated these services determine the inspection’s overall price.
+Additional services such as 3D mapping and infrared scans will cost extra, and how sophisticated these services are determines the inspection’s overall price.

 The only way to know how much a drone roof inspection of your home will cost is to contact your local home inspector for an estimate.